-After his first year, the President's attempt to be more conciliatory to the Middle East, China, and Russia were welcomed by the world in that he received the Nobel Peace Prize.
-In other trips in the subsequent years, Obama was often criticized for kowtowing to foreign officials that critics declared showed a sign of weakness.
-Still, President Barack Obama did well to learn the greeting customs of even small nations like Cambodia that showed respect to their Heads of State.
-In his final year of office, he visited Vietnam where he took time to eat in a small roadside demonstrating a sense of cultural humility.
+After his first year, the President's attempts to be more conciliatory to the Middle East, China, and Russia were welcomed by the world, and he received the Nobel Peace Prize.
+In other trips in the subsequent years, Obama was often criticized for kowtowing to foreign officials, which critics saw as a sign of weakness.
+Still, President Barack Obama did well to learn the greeting customs of even small nations like Cambodia to show respect to their Heads of State.
+In his final year of office, he visited Vietnam, where he took time to eat in a small roadside café, demonstrating a sense of cultural humility.

 President Obama's Personaility Profile